lgmorand/workshop-aca/_entries/03-03 monitoring.md

 #### Observability

 Observability is critical for any application.
-To ensure that everything is fine but also to detect/anticipate any issue on the platform, you should be able to see from one place, whatever happens on your solution.
+To ensure that everything is fine but also to detect/anticipate any issue on the platform, you should be able to have a 360° view.

 #### Testing the app

-We already know that components have been deployed successfully but are they fully working ?
+We already know that components have been deployed successfully but are they fully working?
 To check the platform, several visual tests can be done.
 Start by opening the Reddog frontend `UI` portal in a browser.

 {% collapsible %}